SimpleLegal/pocket_protector/README.md

      passphrase (useful for environment variable-based key management, used by AWS/Heroku/many CI systems)

+In all cases, flags take precedence over environment variables, and both take precedence over and bypass interactive prompts.
+In the event an incorrect credential is passed, pocket_protector does *not* automatically check other sources.

 See [our User Guide](https://github.com/SimpleLegal/pocket_protector/blob/master/USER_GUIDE.md) for more usage tips.